PacificBiosciences/pbmm2/README.md

 We align the read, find overlapping query intervals, determine one alignment to be maximal reference spanning, and all others get trimmed; by trimming, I mean that _pbmm2_ rewrites the cigar and the reference coordinates on-the-fly.
-This allows us to increase number of mapped bases, slightly reduce mapped concordance, but boost SV recall rate.
+This allows us to increase number of mapped bases, slightly reduce identity, but boost SV recall rate.

 ### What SAM tags are added by pbmm2?
 _pbmm2_ adds following tags to each aligned record:

- - `mc`, stores [mapped concordance percentage](#how-do-you-define-mapped-concordance) between 0.0 and 100.0
+ - `mc`, stores [mapped concordance percentage](#how-do-you-define-identity) between 0.0 and 100.0, if the filter was used
+ - `mg`, stores [gap compressed sequence identity percentage](#how-do-you-define-gap-compressed-identity) between 0.0 and 100.0, if the filter was used
+ - `mi`, stores [sequence identity percentage](#how-do-you-define-identity) between 0.0 and 100.0, if the filter was used
  - `rm`, is set to `1` if alignment has been manipulated by [repeated matches trimming](#what-is-repeated-matches-trimming)

 ### Why is the output different from BLASR?